brandonjackson/global-dialogues/docs/database_guide.md

 5. **Backup**: The database can be recreated anytime from source CSVs, but consider backing up if you create custom tables or views.

-6. **Segment columns**: Geographic and demographic segment columns (africa, asia, o1_english, etc.) contain percentage values as TEXT.
-Cast to REAL for numeric operations.
+6. **Agreement rate columns**: All columns after `participant_id` (except divergence_score and consensus_minagree_50pct) represent agreement rates from different demographic segments.
+These are stored as REAL type with values from 0.0 to 1.0 representing the percentage of that segment that agreed with the response.

 ## Troubleshooting